hughns/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

     rect rgba(0,255,0, 0.1)
-    note over N: 2) New device checks if it can use an available protocol:

-        N->>+HS: GET /_matrix/client/v1/auth_issuer
+    note over N: 2) New device checks if it can use an available protocol: note over N: Use well-known discovery to get the homeserver base URL N->>+HS: GET /_matrix/client/v1/auth_issuer
     activate N
         HS-->>-N: 200 OK {"issuer": "https://id.matrix.org"}